 IIS (Internet Information Services) is a web offering from Microsoft.
 Since it is the most widely used web server platform after Apache, there is a huge scope for IIS professionals in the job market.
-With an intention of helping the IIS jobs aspirants, we at Mindmajix, have prepared a bunch of 30 common interview questions and are providing them here.
+With an intention of helping the IIS jobs aspirants, we at Mindmajix, have prepared a bunch of 30 common IIS interview questions and answers are providing them here.
 We hope you will certainly benefit from going through these questions.
 However, it is our sincere advice to you to be completely thorough with all the aspects of IIS instead of depending only on these questions.

 IIS Interview Questions and Answers